sroettger/35c3ctf_chals/kubernetes/walkthrough.md

 ./expose.sh demo-challenge
 ```

+This step might take a minute, it will reserve an IP address for your challenge, and redirect traffic to your docker containers when someone connects to it.
+Wait for it to finish before continuing.

+While you wait, you probably want to know:
-This should only be done once the challenge is ready to be released to the public.
+ * This should only be done once the challenge is ready to be released to the public, don't do it too early or the challenge will leak.
+ * The ports exposed by the challenge are configured by nsjail (see nsjail.cfg) and expose.yaml.
+Make sure they are kept in sync.
+   * In expose.yaml, targetPort is the port that nsjail is listening on. port is the port that the external IP will listen on.

 # Step 3 - Test the challenge

 Now we have a challenge up and running, and we need to test it to make sure it works.
 In this section of the walkthrough you'll connect to the challenge, add and configure a proof of work, and update the running task.

-## You can just connect to the challenge now

 Run the following command, this connects you to the challenge.